War (The Temptations song): Bruce Springsteen version

 Springsteen continued to perform "War" regularly through his 1988 Tunnel of Love Express and Human Rights Now!
 Tours.
-He then retired it for 11 years until a one-off guest spot by Edwin Starr during the Reunion Tour.
+He then retired it for 11 years until a one-off performance alongside Edwin Starr in Birmingham, England, during the Reunion Tour.
 Springsteen brought the song back for six performances on his 2003 Rising Tour before and in the early days of the Iraq War.
-Springsteen hasn't, to date, performed the song since 2003.
+As of 2024, these are Springsteen's last live performances of the song.